You can apply to study at Turku UAS also through separate applications.

 The applicant shall be notified of the selection result at the latest within 30 days of submitting the application.
 The right to study for a degree starts from the beginning of the month following the decision.

 Please contact Open UAS, if you have any questions (email@example.com).

-Separate application to restore the right to study
+Separate application for the right to study to complete the studies

 In addition, the right to study must have ended and the amount of studies missing from the degree is a maximum of 35 ECTS credits.

-The right to study can be restored only to the same or equivalent degree programme in which the right to study has previously been.
+The right to study can be applied only to the same or equivalent degree programme in which the right to study has previously been.
 If the applicant is accepted as a student, the total time within which the studies must be completed is notified in the decision.
-A student whose right to study has been restored cannot enrol as absent but is present throughout the entire period of the right to study.
+A student who is accepted in this application cannot enrol as absent but is present throughout the entire period of the right to study.

 The student has the right to request rectification of the decision from the Board of Student Affairs within 14 days of receiving notification of the decision.
 More information firstname.lastname@example.org.

 Separate application to Bachelor of Engineering, Information and Communications Technology

 Applying to the Bachelor of Engineering degree programme in Information and Communications Technology via separate application.